KDCube is built around apps

 i

-Bundle-owned public API hook: use @api(..., route="public", public_auth="bundle") when the bundle, not proc, must verify the inbound request.
-Put the client-facing header name in bundles.yaml -> items[].config.telegram.webhook.auth.header_name, put the verification token in bundles.secrets.yaml -> items[].secrets.telegram.webhook.auth.shared_token, accept request: Request in the method, and validate request.headers[...] there.
+App-owned public API hook: use the technically named public_auth="bundle" when the app, not proc, must verify the inbound request.
+Keep the client-facing header name in app config, the verification token in app secrets, and validate the request before doing work.

 i